BLOG

 If you have a PhD, this degree should be placed at the top in Education section, followed by Master’s and Bachelor’s.
 However, there are variations for this universal rule.

-Omit the high school if you have at least some college education
+Skip the high school if you attended college

-High school diploma is acceptable to mention only if you chose not to continue education.
-If you have earned at least Associate’s degree, school details can be removed.
+A high school diploma is good to mention only if you chose not to continue education.
+If you have earned at least the Associate's degree, school details can be removed.

 By the way, your level of education impacts your overall chances of getting employed.
 For people with a high school diploma, unemployment rate is 6.2%, while for Master’s degree holders it’s only 2.6%.